docker/docs/engine/context/aci-integration.md

 ### Managing Azure volumes

-To create a volume that you can use in containers or Compose applications, when using your ACI Docker context, you can use the `docker volume create` command, and specify an Azure storage account name and the file share name:
+To create a volume that you can use in containers or Compose applications when using your ACI Docker context, you can use the `docker volume create` command, and specify an Azure storage account name and the file share name: